bytesandbalance/Gantt-Chart-Code/README.md

 The `Feature` struct represents a feature in a software development project.
 It has the following fields:
 - `id`: a string identifier for the feature
-- `ProgressStatus`: a string indicating the progress status of the feature
+- `progress_status`: a string indicating the progress status of the feature
-- `AssignedTeam`: a string indicating the team responsible for the feature
+- `assigned_team`: a string indicating the team responsible for the feature
-- `start`: a `chrono::DateTime<FixedOffset>` indicating the start date of the feature
+- `start_date`: a `chrono::DateTime<FixedOffset>` indicating the start date of the feature
-- `end`: a `chrono::DateTime<FixedOffset>` indicating the end date of the feature
+- `end_date`: a `chrono::DateTime<FixedOffset>` indicating the end date of the feature
-- `subfeatures`: a vector of `Feature` objects, representing subfeatures of the current feature
+- `SubFeatures`: a vector of `Feature` objects, representing subfeatures of the current feature

 The struct is decorated with `#[derive(Debug, Serialize, Clone)]`, which uses Rust's "derive" macro to automatically generate implementations for the `Debug`, `Serialize`, and `Clone` traits.
 This means that instances of `Feature` can be debugged, serialized (converted to a format like JSON or BSON), and cloned (duplicated).